RexManglicmot/RexManglicmot/README.md

 **LLM-Tuning**: Fine, adaptor, prefix, prompt, instruction

+**LLM-Evals**: Multi-LLMs as a judge and use concensus to proxy human, Ground truth labels vs Judge, Adversial stress testing (deliberatlty plant wrong/ not factual answers to see if LLM gets it correc)

 **Multimodal**: text and photos to some degree

 **Optimizaitons**: caching, traffic, and performance

+**Misc**: MCP

 ## Tools & Technologies